shihuihong214/huihong.shi/_pages/about.md

 <!-- [**Journal**] IEEE Transactions on Very Large Scale Integration Systems (TVLSI 2024) -->

 [**Abstract**]
-To marry the hardware efficiency of both quantization and efficient Vision Transformer (ViT) architectures, we propose Trio-ViT.
-This framework focuses on the ***quantization and acceleration of efficient ViTs***, eliminating the troublesome Softmax and integrating linear attention with low computational complexity.
+We propose Trio-ViT to marry the hardware efficiency of both quantization and efficient Vision Transformer (ViT) architectures, which (1) eliminate the troublesome Softmax and (2) integrate linear attention with low computational complexity.
 </div>
 </div>